 |Day 7||Cliffs of Moher||Doolin|

 |Day 8||Travel to Galway||Galway|

 Day 1: Arrive in Dublin

 Opt for a guided walking tour or simply wander the city on your own.
-Either way, don't forget a stop at the Guinness factory, located in the heart of the legendary St. James’s Gate Brewery in the city.
+Either way, don't forget a stop at the Guinness factory, located in the heart of the city at legendary St. James’s Gate Brewery.

 Day 2: Glendalough Trail

 Get on the road to start your drive today, heading to the lovely village of Laragh.
 Then leave your vehicle behind and follow the forest trails of the Wicklow Way to Glendalough.
 Once buzzing with activity 1,500 years ago, this monastic village has slowed down considerably, making it a tranquil place from which to explore historic ruins and the surrounding landscape.